s18kitagawa/nuxt3-with-content/README.md

-# Nuxt 3 Minimal Starter
+# Nuxt 3 with Nuxt Content

-Look at the [Nuxt 3 documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.
+Look at the [Nuxt 3 documentation](https://nuxt.com/docs/getting-started/introduction) & [Nuxt Content](https://content.nuxtjs.org/) to learn more.

 ## Setup